Seasons 1 & 2 Of Amazon's "Homecoming" Share A Sinister Plot Twist

-This story discusses plot points from season two of Homecoming, now available for streaming on Amazon.
+This story discusses plot points from season two of Homecoming, expect spoilers!
+Now available for streaming on Amazon.

-Today, Amazon released the second season of its psychological thriller series Homecoming.
-The latest installment of the show stars Janelle Monaé as its disoriented lead — you’ve probably realized that bewilderment is a recurring theme in the show— but her character’s journey is simply a new chapter of the dark and twisted story that we fell into two years ago, with the shady dealings of a mega corporation at the very heart of the plot.
+Amazon has now released the second season of its psychological thriller series Homecoming.
+The latest instalment of the show stars Janelle Monaé as its disoriented lead — you’ve probably realised that bewilderment is a recurring theme in the show— but her character’s journey is simply a new chapter of the dark and twisted story that we fell into two years ago, with the shady dealings of a mega corporation at the very heart of the plot.

 Season two of Homecoming begins with Jackie (Monae) waking up in a canoe floating in the middle of a lake.
 With no knowledge of how she got there or any memory of her past in general other than the fact that she is a veteran, our protagonist embarks on a quest to uncover the mystery of her identity.
 The search leads her directly to a name that is unknown to her but is very familiar to us: The Geist Group.